devdumpling/battleface-next/README.md

 Another thing I would add if I had more time is more robust error-handling on the frontend.
 Curently, if an error happens it just gets logged to `console.error`.
 I figured that was okay for this, especially since it's not being graded on design?

+One final addition would be to handle currency codes properly.
+The prompt specified a rate for a few codes, so I'm using that across the board.
+I assume this should change depending on the code to some other rates.
+Ideally I'd handle the conversion and then also show the correct currency symbol on the frontend.
+It would also be nice to add features for selecting the currency codes (and a datepicker), but that felt unnecessary for a prototype.
+Hopefully that's an okay assumption!

 Please don't hesitate to reach out with any questions, comments, or concerns!
 I documented a lot of the code to make it clear what/why/how I do what I do.